-Inventory management is virtually inseparable from the ownership of a small business.
+Inventory management is virtually inseparable from the ownership of many small businesses.
 It is a crucial part of a business's profitability.
-The inability to manage it properly can lead to too much or too little inventory, leading to increased costs and missing business opportunities.
+The inability to manage inventory properly can lead to too much or too little inventory, leading to increased costs and missing business opportunities.

-or if you have an inventory management process but you need to learn fresh inventory management techniques to update your current system, then you are in the right place.
+If you have an inventory management process but need to learn fresh inventory management techniques to update your current system, then you are in the right place.

 We will walk through what inventory management is and what it looks like in practice, then share some insights into valuable inventory management techniques you can implement today for your small business.

 Inventory management encompasses all the activities involved with tracking your products from creation to delivery.
 This is a critical component of your overall business strategy that needs to be handled successfully.

 How you handle your business's back-end supply-and-demand process can impact the perception of your entire brand.
 With the instant gratification of online sales at an all-time high, a customer will just move to the next business offering the same or similar product if your inventory can't accommodate their immediate need.
 In today's small business landscape, there is no question that inventory management is an important process that warrants closer scrutiny.

 If you have an inventory management strategy, how effective is it?
 Be honest with yourself.